Change for Good

 On April 24th, 2015, UNICEF hosted its first ever Children First: An Evening with UNICEF event in Dallas, TX.
 American Airlines was the recipient of the inaugural UNICEF Children First award, celebrating more than 20 years of commitment to raising awareness and funds for children worldwide through UNICEF’s Change for Good Program.
 American Airlines Vice President of InFlight Service, Hector Adler, along with Change for Good flight attendant volunteers John Bush, Julie Mucciacciaro, Laura Schultz, and Gay Zara accepted the award on behalf of the airline.

-The program celebrated its twentieth anniversary in December 2014 and has raised an impressive $10.8 million dollars since 1994.
+The program celebrated its twentieth anniversary in December 2014 and to date has raised an impressive $10.9 million dollars since 1994.
 Donations have supported UNICEF’s HIV/AIDS programs; provided unrestricted funding worldwide; supported country-specific projects; and funded critical emergency relief efforts.
 American Airlines has also donated miles toward staff travel and to support the UNICEF Experience Dallas for three years.

 2015 UNICEF Field Visit to Bolivia